B0-B/AMD-NAVI-CADDY/README.md

 <br>

-The quickest way to get a suiting driver and highest efficient miner [teamredminer](https://github.com/todxx/teamredminer) auto-installed with most optimal hashing configuration on any Navi, installed quick & easy via a console setup manager.
+The quickest way to get a suiting driver and highest efficient miner [teamredminer](https://github.com/todxx/teamredminer) auto-installed with most optimal hashing configuration on any Navi, installed quick & easy via a console manager.

 # Usage